w314/notes/javaNotes/javaQA.md

 - It grows and shrinks as new methods are called and returned, respectively.
 - Variables inside the stack exist only as long as the method that created them is running.
 - It's automatically allocated and deallocated when the method finishes execution.
-- If this memory is full, Java throws java.lang.StackOverFlowError.
+- If this memory is full, Java throws `java.lang.StackOverFlowError`.
 - Access to this memory is fast when compared to heap memory.
 - This memory is threadsafe, as each thread operates in its own stack.